Stephen Serjeant

 How do I become a professional astronomer?

 The usual path is to start with a first degree in physics (BSc or MPhys) but some start with another numerate discipline such as mathematics.
 In the UK system, most physics degree programmes require physics and mathematics A2 levels (note: not AS levels).
 A second mathematics A2 level would be to your advantage.
 Many people choose chemistry as their other science A2 level, but I didn't.
-An alternative route for those who are changing careers or looking for less costly tuition fees is to choose an Open University first degree in Natural Sciences, within which you choose the Physical Sciences strand.
+An alternative route for those who are changing careers or looking for less costly tuition fees is to choose an Open University first degree in an appropriate subject (e.g. Physics BSc or the Physics MPhys integrated undergraduate masters degree, or Natural Sciences with a physics or astronomy specialism, or the BSc in Mathematics and Physics).
 Numerate degrees are among the most employable, regardless of whether you are ultimately aiming to go into research astronomy, and they enjoy among the largest graduate premiums (ie additional income over the course of one's career as a result of the qualification).
 The Open University doesn't have entrance requirements in the same way as the rest of the UK university sector and as a result it takes you from a more or less complete standing start to being ready for a PhD, in a fairly steep but still accessible ramp up.

 After the first degree, the next stage is a doctorate, or sometimes a masters then a doctorate.
 In the UK system a masters degree is not a prerequisite for a PhD place.
 For advice on this, see below.
 A doctorate is a research apprenticeship.
 Falling in love with astronomy is not the same as falling in love with research, and you may find that a research career is not to your liking.
 After the doctorate, the next stage is a series of temporary postdoctoral research contracts.
 For this it's to your advantage if you can work abroad.
 After this is the hunt for academic tenure, ie a permanent job.
 The pay is not great in research, but you get to choose your own hours and work on things that interest you and you believe are important.